Texas is a community property state, which does not mean assets are divided equally but rather based on what is “just and right.”

 - Losses that will take place following divorce, such as the loss of health insurance

 Additionally, it may take a trained eye to appropriately distinguish community and separate property.
 For example, if separate property has been commingled with community property, those assets may be subject to division.
-One spouse who puts funds that were earned before a marriage into a joint account may lose the right as sole owner of that money.
+One spouse who puts funds that were earned before a marriage into a joint account may lose the right as the sole owner of that money.